Publications of Thomas Colcombet

 Forms of Determinism for Automata”.
 STACS 2012: 29th

-1-23.
+pages 1-23.
 LIPIcs, Schloss Dagstuhl - Leibniz-Zentrum für Informatik.
-Editors

 Thomas Wilke.

-spectrum between non-determinism and determinism.
-We present unambiguous
+between non-determinism and determinism.
+We present unambiguous automata,

-automata, strongly unambiguous automata, prophetic automata, guidable automata,
+strongly unambiguous automata, prophetic automata, guidable automata, and

 words, infinite words, finite trees, infinite trees, data languages, and cost